abhishekjagtap1/V2X_dev/README.md

 Execute "Vagrant up" in the root of this git repository.

 ### V2X communications
-This framework relies on the [ros_etsi_its_msgs](https://github.com/CoFra-CaLa/ros_etsi_its_msgs) package.
+This framework relies on the [ros_etsi_its_msgs](https://car-gitlab.rz.fh-ingolstadt.de/car2x/ros2_etsi_msgs.git) package.
 V2X communications are implemented thanks to the ROS integration of [Vanetza](https://github.com/riebl/vanetza).
-This ROS implementation is currently not available, if you want more information, please contact us.
-It can currently generate CAM, CPM, and DENM using Cohda and Autotalks boxes.
+The Framework can currently handle and process CAM, CPM, and DENM using Cohda

 ### Visualisation